ZaneBaker2001/gpu-scheduler/README.md

 PPO achieved near-parity with the heuristic baselines on the GPU scheduling benchmark.

-The below graphs illustrate the verage evaluation metrics for each policy:
+The below graphs report the average evaluation metrics for each policy:

 ![GPU Utilization](./artifacts/plots/gpu_utilization.png)